Carefully examine the structural conditions of your walkway. In most cases, any damage you can see goes deeper than the surface.

 Step 5: Repair Crumbling Edges

-Walkways that are in exceptionally bad shape often have sections with crumbling edges.
+Walkways in exceptionally bad shape often have sections with crumbling edges.
 A patch won’t work on edges.
 You'll need something that will support a patch on an edge.
-You must build a "form" to hold the patch in place.
-Find a piece of scrap lumber that is just long enough to span the size of the crumbling area and tall enough that its top edge is flush with the walkway’s surface.
+Build a form to hold the patch in place.
+Find a piece of scrap lumber just long enough to span the size of the crumbling area and tall enough that its top edge is flush with the walkway’s surface.
 Set the board lengthwise against the edge of the walkway and stack several bricks against it at each end, holding the board firmly in place.

-As you would with some cracks, remove broken concrete and debris from the damaged area with a chisel and hammer and then a brush before attempting repairs.
+First, remove broken concrete and debris from the damaged area with a chisel and hammer and then a brush.
 Pre-dampen the area, but don’t leave any standing water.
 Apply vinyl patching compound with a trowel.
 Tamp the compound down to remove air pockets.
 Then smooth out the compound with the trowel, using the top of the form as a guide.

 Here’s what you’ll need to complete this project successfully.